mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab3.rst

     u'Polling task, Status: STARTED'
     u'Polling task, Status: FINISHED'

-Connect as **olivia** (select Auth Provider local) and check on BIG-IQ the application has been correctly created.
+Connect as **david** and check on BIG-IQ the application has been correctly created.